RPeschke/pyHDL/readme.md

 end entity;
 ```

-On every abstraction level this code communicates exactly what is needed to know (and not more).
-On the record level it shows that it will be used as an interface between two objects.
-And which of the signals flow in which direction.
-On the entity level it communicates only if it is a source or a destination.
+On every abstraction level, this code communicates exactly what is needed to know (and not more).
+On the record level, it shows that it will be used as an interface between two objects.
+In addition, which of the signals flow in which direction.
+On the entity level, it communicates only if it is a source or a destination.
 The internal layout of _axi_stream_ does not matter at this point.
-With the introduction of these new keywords and the possibility to give records directional qualifiers it is possibile to easily create compound objects.
-For example a bidirectional axi stream can be written as:
+With the introduction of these new keywords and the possibility to give records directional qualifiers it is possible to easily create compound objects.
+For example, a bidirectional axi stream can be written as:

 ```VHDL
 type axi_Stream  is record